shawlu95/Beyond-LeetCode-SQL/Topics/random_sampling/README.md

 ```

 ### Combined Pipeline
 We can merge the steps into a single pipeline.
 Even better, we can store it in a [procedure](stored_procedure.sql).
 Then we can simly sample any desired number of rows we want.
+For example, to draw 3 cities from each continent, we can simply call the procedure as follows:

 ```
 mysql> CALL sample_by_continent(3);

 +--------------+---------------------------+---------------+------------+--------------------+-----------------------+--------+---------------+
 | city_name    | country_name              | continent     | group_size | std                | prob                  | cutoff | group_row_num |
 +--------------+---------------------------+---------------+------------+--------------------+-----------------------+--------+---------------+